-Respekt is a member of the Biodynamic Association Biodynamic Federation – Demeter International (BFDI).
+In 2015 the name was changed to respekt-BIODYN.
+They are a member of the Biodynamic Association Biodynamic Federation – Demeter International (BFDI).

 Loimer on Biodynmics: “The greatest barrier is maybe your own brain / head.
 Changing to Biodynamic Farming means changing your thoughts and your way of thinking and living.
 The problems you will see in the field are to handle (easily).”
 Fred Loimer via email exchange